winsomeking/vim/README.md

-vim with plugins.
-Stored in bundle folder, managed by git submodule.
+Vim with plugins stored in bundle folder and managed by git submodule.
 ===